forderud/ComSamples/README.md

     * Either run `MyExeServerCs.exe /regserver`  with admin privileges,
     * Or run `MyExeServerCpp.exe /regserver` with admin privileges,
     * Or run `MyExeServerPy.py /regserver` with admin privileges,
-    * Or run `regsvr32.exe MyDlleServerCpp.dll` with admin privileges,
+    * Or run `regsvr32.exe MyDllServerCpp.dll` with admin privileges,
     * Or run `regsvr32.exe MyDlleServerCs.dll` with admin privileges,
 1. Run the test clients:
     * C++: run `MyClientCpp.exe`